aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 For form filling, see [FORMS.md](FORMS.md).
 ```

 In the yaml frontmatter, describing the metadata of the skill is really important.
-Here are the properties you have:
+Here are  required properties you have:

 - `name`: skill name, < 64 characters, lowercase, numbers, and hyphens only.
 - `description`: text description of skill, which claude uses to determine the relevance of the skill to a task.

+> [!NOTE]
+> A skill body is read **only when the skill fires**.
+But once it fires, **the body stays in the conversation for the rest of the session**.
+It is not unloaded when the task ends.

+Here are the optional properties in the frontmatter you have:

 - `allowedTools`: a list of claude code tools the skill has approved access for.
+- `paths`: a list of glob patterns of filepaths that if referenced in the conversation or Claude needs to do some work with files matched by those patterns, then it will activate the skill, as long as the description of the skill also matches the query in similarity.

+> [!NOTE]
+> **Skills can use `paths:` too**
+>
+> - **`description:`** fires on what you _asked_.
+> - **`paths:`** fires on what you are _touching_.
+A second door.

 #### Optional Folders and Entire Skills process